top of page

 You're Already Doing Something Important

-The fact that you're here reading this matters.
-It takes guts to admit you're struggling and look for help.
-You don't have to keep carrying all of this alone.
+The fact that you’re here, reading this, is significant.
+It takes courage to acknowledge your struggles and seek help.
+You don’t have to carry this burden alone.

 Change is possible.
-You getting better is possible.
-Not because I'm going to fix you, but because you already have what you need inside you.
-I'm here to help you access that, give you tools and support, and be steady and present while you work through this.
+Your healing is within reach.
+Not because I’m going to fix you, but because you already possess what you need inside.
+I’m here to help you access that, provide tools and support, and remain steady and present as you navigate this journey.

-If this resonates with you at all, reach out.
-We can set up an initial free call to see if we work well together, answer your questions, and figure out what your path forward might look like.
-I offer therapy sessions online and in Groningen, with a flexible rate depending on your circumstances as well.
+If this resonates with you, please reach out.
+We can schedule an initial free call to see if we work well together, answer your questions, and explore what your path forward might look like.
+I offer therapy sessions online and in Groningen, with flexible rates based on your circumstances.

 References